Skip to contents

 even

-Character.
-What to do if x has an even length and contains no missing values (or they were removed).
-The default, "mean", averages the two central values, "low" returns the lower central value, and "high" returns the higher one.
+String.
+What to return if x has an even length and contains no missing values (or they were removed).
+The default, "mean", averages the two central values of the sorted vector, "low" returns the lower central value, and "high" returns the higher one.
+Note that "mean" is only allowed if x is numeric.

 ...